Tutorial - From training to inference - Classification#

 Copy C-MAPSS tutorial files to a registered device for training#

 We download the octaipipe_e2e_tutorials.zip file from the Tutorials folder on the OctaiPipe Notebook Server.
 Copy the file to the (registered) test edge device and unzip.
-In what follows, we assume the destination folder is ~/octaipipe_e2e_tutorials.
+In what follows, we assume the destination folder is /home/octaipipe/octaipipe_e2e_tutorials, if that is not where you have located the data on your device, you will have to update the paths in each of the example configs.
 The data files in this tutorial is contained in octaipipe_e2e_tutorials/cmapss_cat, wherein the train sub-folder contains the training set data_cmapss_cat.csv, sensor data from a single aeroengine— the column RUL_cat is the target label, and the inference contains the inference data, sensor data from a different aeroengine.
 The target label RUL_cat has 3 classes indicating aeroengine failure imminence: 0, 1, 2, with 0 being the most imminent.
 The config files referenced below are also included in the configs sub-folder, to be used on the OctaiPipe Jupyter server (not on the edge devices).

 Preprocess data and train a model#